oysteijo/simd_neuralnet/README.md

 libraries should therefore be interchangeable with the weights of these.

 Say you train a neural network from Keras, and then you want to use it in your C coded application?
-Then you can simply store the weights from your Keras neural network and loed them into this codes, and you whole neural network is totally independent of both Python and Keras (and a GPU).
+Then you can simply store the weights from your Keras neural network and load them into this codes, and you whole neural network is totally independent of both Python and Keras (and a GPU).

 ## Limitations
-To be able to achive the above, we need to set some limitations.
+To be able to achieve the above, we need to set some limitations.

  * **`float32` precision only!** The code will use SIMD instructions, so double precision will slow things down, and float16 is not precise enough and has limited support.
  * **Stochastic training only!** No fancy on the training side.
 No batch or mini-batches or fancy optimizers.
+   (*Update* Well...
+I have to admit that after some coding I now have stochastic and batch training support, an I have
+    implemented SGD with momentum and Nesterov, and AdaGrad and RMSprop and Adam... so this statment is really not valid anymore)
  * **Fully connect feed forward neural networks only!** No support for LSTM, convolutional layers, RNN or whatever.
- * **Limited number of additional features!** No weight initializations methods, etc.
+ * **Limited number of additional features!** No weight initializations methods, etc. (*Update:* I do have an initializing tool that can initialize with xavier (aka glorot_uniform) or kaiming (aka he_normal).

 ### Loss functions implemented
 The following loss functions are implemented.